DarknessRisesFromBelow/CSharp-implementation-of-server-updated-application/README.md

 ## Getting Started :

-first, clone both this repo and [my original project's repo](https://github.com/DarknessRisesFromBelow/server-Updated-App) and then run server.py on your wanted server machine.
+first, clone both this repository and [my original project's repository](https://github.com/DarknessRisesFromBelow/server-Updated-App) and then run server.py on your wanted server machine.

 then, in server.py (present in original repository) replace "insert link to repository" with a link to a repository containing your applications files.